Tom Wilber

 Tom Wilber is an American journalist and public speaker who specializes in environmental issues.
+During 25 years with Gannett's USA Today Network, he won multiple individual and team Best of Gannett honors for coverage of issues ranging from catastrophic flooding in upstate New York to impacts of shale gas development in New York and Pennsylvania.
 His 2012 book, Under the Surface: Fracking, Fortunes and the Fate of the Marcellus Shale (Cornell University Press), was selected as a finalist for the 2013 New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism.
-He wrote for 17 years for the Gannett Company’s Central New York Newspaper Group, where he won individual or team Best of Gannett honors on four occasions, most recently in 2010 for coverage of shale gas development in New York and Pennsylvania.
 He has taught newspaper journalism at Binghamton University, and holds a master's degree from the S.I.
 Newhouse School of Public Communications program at Syracuse University.